MITgcm/MITgcm/doc/contributing/contributing.rst

   Contains reference standard output used for test comparison.
   ``results/output.txt`` and ``results/output_adm.txt``,
-  respectively, correspond to primary forward and adjoint test run on the reference platform  (currently baudelaire.csail.mit.edu) on one processor  (no  MPI,  single  thread)  using  the reference  compiler  (currently  the  `GNU  Fortran  compiler gfortran <https://gcc.gnu.org/fortran>`_).
+  respectively, correspond to primary forward and adjoint test run on the reference platform  (currently baudelaire.mit.edu) on one processor  (no  MPI,  single  thread)  using  the reference  compiler  (currently  the  `GNU  Fortran  compiler gfortran <https://gcc.gnu.org/fortran>`_).
   The  presence  of  these  output files  determines whether or not :filelink:`testreport <verification/testreport>`